 - Working Temperature – 0 – 131 Degrees Fahrenheit

 - Hanging Kit – Stainless Steel

-California Lightworks SolarStorm 440W – Best for Beginners & Semi-Beginners
+4. California Lightworks SolarStorm 440W – Best LED Grow Light for Beginners & Semi-Beginners

 California Lightworks is yet another recognizable name in our list.
 Their products are aimed at the beginner to medium marijuana grower.
-SolarStorm440 is a full spectrum grow light that upgrades on the existing 400W model and offers a great solution to those who want a solid mid-range choice.
+SolarStorm440 is a full spectrum grow light that upgrades on the existing 400W model.
+It offers a great solution to those who want a solid mid-range choice.